 Are you looking for a commercial lease agreement in Ontario?
 We also have lawyers that can provide independent legal advice and contract reviews.
-A commercial property is complex in that you need to think about property tax, base rent, common areas, and automatic renewal.
+Commercial property is complex in that you need to think about property tax, base rent, common areas, and automatic renewal.
 It’s always important to get legal advice before signing a contract.
 This is even more true with a commercial lease agreement.

 Getting office space is required for many companies as they grow.
 It’s fine to work from home, Regus or WeWork when you start your company.
 But when you have fifty staff, you are going to need office space.

 Don’t assume the terms that the landlord gives you are set in stone.
 You can hire a law firm to negotiate on the security deposits, automatic renewal, and base rent.

 Book a lease consultation with one of our commercial lease lawyers in Toronto below.
 If you pick a time and date, the lawyer can call you directly at that time.
 Our lawyers are in Toronto but can use Skype to work with you regardless of where you are in Ontario.

 Negotiate a Commercial Lease

 While a major consideration, negotiating a commercial lease agreement is more difficult than simply discussing rent.
 Rather, to negotiate a commercial lease well, there are a number of important considerations to be aware of.
 In fact, the first step in properly negotiating a commercial lease is to understand and evaluate one’s own needs.
 How much space do you need now?
 How much space will you need in the future?
 What is your budget?
 Where do you prefer to be located?
 By first considering your own needs at a high-level, you will be able to approach the negotiation with specific goals in mind.